Rural holidays Portugal

 Sometimes, when you want a rural holiday, you also want to make sure you are near to everything you could need.

-A holiday located in the mountains surrounded by forest with lovely walks and river beaches close by for swimming.
+A holiday located in a valley, surrounded by countryside and vineyards with lovely walks and river beaches close by for swimming.
 You know you will be safe on your holiday, away from the crowds, but if you need it, there is a town close by for shopping and eating out after a day hiking, fishing and kayaking.

-And when you want something more, a trip to the local town of Vila Nova de Poiares is a must.
-Here you can enjoy a great meal or visit the Recreio da Fraga leisure complex, an impressive complex of river-fed swimming pools.
 Alternatively, take a short drive to Coimbra to enjoy city life.
-It is not often a city and rural holiday can be so easily mixed, but a stay at Casa Branca, gives you just that.
+It is not often a city and rural holiday can be so easily mixed, but a stay at Quinta Lamarinho, gives you just that.

 Visit the stunning city of Coimbra